Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 - Minimum security through frequent credential rotation (≤30 minutes)
 - Reasonable EC2 metadata service usage without excessive calls (≥15 minutes)
 - Optimal balance between security and operational efficiency

+**STS Refresh Failure Behavior**: If AWS STS credential refresh fails during runtime, the server will shut down gracefully.
+This ensures that the service does not continue operating with expired credentials, maintaining security compliance.
+Operators should monitor for service restarts and address any underlying AWS IAM or network connectivity issues that may cause credential refresh failures.

 ### Blockchain Configuration
 - `NODE_RPC_URL`: RPC URL of the Ethereum node to connect to (required)